Find a job that works for you

 Why is this interview question so important?
 Think of it from the employer’s perspective: The business wants to hire someone who believes strongly in the company’s mission and wants to make a positive impact on the organization and its clients or customers.
 Also, searching for a candidate who is a strong fit for the position and the company can be a costly and time-consuming process.
 So, hiring managers want to help their employer realize a good return on their investment.

-When might you hear the “Why do you want to work here?” question?
 At any point in the job interview, really.
-However, you’re most likely to encounter it early in the meeting, when the interviewer may use it to set the tone for the conversation.
-It can also come up toward the end of the interview, as the hiring manager seeks to confirm your interest and enthusiasm for the opportunity now that you’ve learned more about it.
+However, you’re most likely to encounter this question early in the meeting, when the interviewer may use it to set the tone for the conversation.
+It can also come up toward the end of the interview, as the hiring manager seeks to confirm your interest and enthusiasm for the opportunity now that you’ve learned more details about it.

-Examples of what not to say
+Examples of how not to respond

 Exactly how you should respond to the question of “Why do you want to work here?” depends on the job and the organization — and, of course, you and how you want to express yourself.
 Knowing how to formulate a meaningful response to suit most any interview situation begins with understanding what employers probably don’t want to hear.
 Some examples include:

-- “Honestly, I just need a job and this one looked interesting.”
+- “Honestly, I just need a job, and this one looked interesting.”
 This is a candid response, to be sure.
-But it does nothing to demonstrate a sincere interest in the role or company.
+But it does nothing to demonstrate a sincere interest in the role or the company.
 Plus, the hiring manager might have concerns that you’d be quick to leave the firm for another opportunity you find more compelling.

 - “I’ve heard this company offers good pay and benefits.”
 Any company wants to be viewed as an employer of choice, and leading firms recognize that they must offer competitive compensation to hire top talent.
 That said, they don’t want to recruit people whose primary motivation to work for the business is money.

-One of the keys to coming up with a compelling answer to “Why do you want to work here?” is to flip the question, like this: “Why would this company want to hire me?”
+One of the keys to coming up with a compelling answer to “Why do you want to work here?” is to flip the question like this: “Why would this company want to hire me?”

 Read up on what’s happening with the company and its industry.
 Has it recently changed its product or service offerings?
 What competitive pressures is it facing?
 Consider this landscape and think, “What knowledge and experience do I have that would be especially useful to this employer right now?”

-A candidate’s ability to fit within the organizational culture is an important hiring factor for many employers.
-So, do your homework on the company’s culture and identify what you find most appealing about it.
-For instance, if the firm encourages entrepreneurial thinking and that’s important to you, include that in your response.
+A candidate’s ability to fit within the organizational culture is an essential hiring factor for many employers.
+So, do your homework on the company’s culture and identify what you find most appealing.
+For instance, if the firm encourages entrepreneurial thinking, and that’s important to you, include that in your response.